michaeltroger/michaeltroger/README.md

 - 💬 More about me: [Michael Troger's personal website](https://michaeltroger.com)
 - 📫 How to reach me: [Email](mailto:github@troger.app), [Linkedin](https://www.linkedin.com/in/michaeltroger/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm shortly visible in a promotion video of Google - [Android Developer Story](https://www.youtube.com/watch?v=u7srmOZyhDE)
+- ⚡ Fun fact: I'm shortly visible in a promotion video of Google - [Android Developer Story of Runtastic](https://www.youtube.com/watch?v=u7srmOZyhDE)

 <a href="https://stackoverflow.com/users/5155371/michael-troger"><img src="https://stackoverflow.com/users/flair/5155371.png" width="208" height="58" alt="profile for Michael Troger at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Michael Troger at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>